fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 #### Installation

-Now let's install the package, Miscellaneous, we created earlier in another project.
+Now let's install the package we created earlier, called Miscellaneous, in some other project.
 Open the target project in Visual Studio, right click on solution or project in solution explorer and click *Manage NuGet Packages...*, in the Online tab find the source we configured earlier.
 What you see is kind of package browser: all packages available in the current feed is listed here.
 The package Miscellaneous should be visible in the package browser; click the install button beside it.

 ![install-package]({{site.url}}/images/install-package.png)

-If your package installation is successful, two changes occur to your project: a new folder called *packages* is created under your solution directory and a file called *packages.config* is included in your project.
+If your package installation is successful, you will see these two changes in your project: a new folder called *packages* is created under your solution directory and a file called *packages.config* is included in your project.
 The 'packages' folder contains the package you just installed and all further packages you install in any other project under the same solution; the 'packages.config' file contains information of the packages the project uses in XML format.

 #### Updating